Ancient Rome: Nerva–Antonine dynasty

 Marcus Aurelius, known as the Philosopher, was the last of the Five Good Emperors.
 He was a stoic philosopher and wrote the Meditations.
 He defeated barbarian tribes in the Marcomannic Wars as well as the Parthian Empire.
 His co-emperor, Lucius Verus, died in 169 AD, probably from the Antonine Plague, a pandemic that killed nearly five million people through the Empire in 165–180 AD.

 From Nerva to Marcus Aurelius, the empire achieved an unprecedented status.
 The powerful influence of laws and manners had gradually cemented the union of the provinces.
 All the citizens enjoyed and abused the advantages of wealth.
 The image of a free constitution was preserved with decent reverence.
 The Roman senate appeared to possess the sovereign authority, and devolved on the emperors all the executive powers of government.
-The Five Good Emperors' rule is considered the golden era of the Empire.
+Gibbon declared the rule of these "Five Good Emperors" the golden era of the Empire.
+During this time, Rome reached its greatest territorial extent.

 Commodus, son of Marcus Aurelius, became emperor after his father's death.
-He is not counted as one of the Five Good Emperors.
-Firstly, this was due to his direct kinship with the latter emperor; in addition, he was militarily passive compared to his predecessors, who had frequently led their armies in person.
-Commodus usually participated in gladiatorial combats, which were frequently brutal and rough.
-He killed many citizens, and Cassius Dio identifies his reign as the beginning of Roman decadence: "(Rome has transformed) from a kingdom of gold to one of iron and rust."
+He is not counted as one of the Five Good Emperors, due to his direct kinship with the latter emperor; in addition, he was militarily passive.
+Cassius Dio identifies his reign as the beginning of Roman decadence: "(Rome has transformed) from a kingdom of gold to one of iron and rust."